BetterDiscord/docs/docs/api/bdapi.md

 ## Properties

 ### ContextMenu
-An instance of [ContextMenu](./contextmenu) for interacting with context menus
+An instance of [ContextMenu](./contextmenu) for interacting with context menus.

 **Type:** `ContextMenu`
 ___